jungel2star/Bayesian-Uncertainty-Matching-for-UDA/readme.txt.txt

-This repository is the official implementation of [Bayesian Uncertainty Matching for Unsupervised Domain Adaptation]
+This repository is the implementation of [Bayesian Uncertainty Matching for Unsupervised Domain Adaptation]

 ##To install requirements:
 pip install -r requirements.txt